Does Your Child’s IEP Actually Support Inclusion?

 Present Levels

-Whether the IEP paints a clear picture of your child as a capable learner who belongs
+• Whether the document reflects a capable learner who belongs

 Goals